 Step 6 Restart the machine on which the software has been installed.
 After the restart, the Yubico credential provider presents the login screen that prompts for the YubiKey.

-Step 7 Because the YubiKey has not yet been provisioned, you must switch user and enter not only the password for your local Windows account, but also your username for that account.
+Step 7 The Yubico credential provider (Yubico Login) requires that you enter not only the password for your local Windows account, but also the username, which should have been noted in step 1.
 If necessary, consult Microsoft's instructions for switching to the local account.

 Step 8 After you have logged in, search for “Login Configuration” with the green icon as shown below in the following screenshot.
 (The item actually labelled Yubico Login for Windows is just the installer, not the application.)

 Note: Administrator permissions are required to configure the software.